viktors-telle/personal-blog/content/blog/deploy-infrastructure-to-azure-using-terraform/index.md

 After seeing such a huge difference in the amount of configuration that needs to be written, I decided to continue exploring Terraform.

-### Managing configuration for multiple environments
+## Managing Configuration For Multiple Environments

 This was the thing that I struggled with the most.
 How the heck I should organize the configuration to support configuration for different environments?